-These awards are to help an intending student from a developing country to take advantage of a course of study which otherwise he or she would not be able to afford.
+These grants are intended to help an intending student from a developing country to take advantage of a course of study which otherwise he or she would not be able to afford.
 Preference will be given to those whom the committee judge to be the most likely to benefit, to contribute to his/her home community and whose need appears to be the greatest.

 Any student from developing countries studying for a qualification may apply for a grant to assist with a project which is a required part of his/her course.

 Applications should be channelled through the organisation managing the conference and there should be a clear indication of the value of attendance to the student(s) concerned.
-The Fund will not consider requests from individuals for support to travel to a conference.
+The Fund will not normally consider requests from individuals for support to travel to a conference.
 Applications should include details of the meeting for which support is needed, a justification, and a cost breakdown of how the money would be spent.
 The maximum to be awarded will be one thousand pounds (£1,000).